adidas53605-netizen/myfirst_project/README.md

-# myfirst_project
+# myfirst-project

-A personal portfolio website  showcasing my skills,projects and contact information .Built with HTML,CSS,and Javascript,focusing on responsive design and simplicity.deployed using Github pages for public access
+A beginner-friendly Python web application built using Flask.
+This project is created for learning backend development and will be publicly deployed for demonstration purposes.